 A man in a suit.
 Rumpled.
-Shoes removed.
+Perhaps his shoes removed.
 Cast off?
-Arms outstretched and his cheek on the grass, giving him succor.
-Castaway.
+Arms as if they would soon outstretch, his cheek on the grass, giving him succor.

 Who was next to him?
 Was he alone?
 Is he beloved?
 Was this a stop on the way?
 Is he nice?
 A crank?
 Is he anyone?
 Where did he come from?